Artist's impression of Sydney International Speedway

-The NSW Government is delivering a world class speedway within Western Sydney Parklands’ Precinct 5: Eastern Creek Motor Sports which will be an exciting addition to the existing motorsport precinct and create a Motorplex destination for international, national and local racing events.
+The NSW Government has delivered a world class speedway within Western Sydney Parklands’ Precinct 5: Eastern Creek Motor Sports.
+This is an exciting addition to the existing motorsport precinct and creates a Motorplex destination for international, national and local racing events.

-The new speedway will be a key contributor to the NSW economy and support tourism in Western Sydney, bringing in interstate and overseas competitors, crews and spectators.
+The new speedway supports tourism in Western Sydney, bringing in interstate and overseas competitors, crews and spectators.

-The current speedway site, located on Government-owned land at Clyde, is required to house a future stabling and maintenance facility for the Sydney Metro West project, a State significant project for New South Wales.
+The previous speedway site, located on NSW Government-owned land at Clyde, is required to house a future stabling and maintenance facility for the Sydney Metro West project, a State significant project for New South Wales.